-Certificate for the year ended 30th June 2019
+AMENDED CERTIFICATE BY PRESCRIBED DESIGNATED OFFICER Certificate for the year ended 30th June 2020

-I Michael Unger being the National President of the Civil Contractors Federation (National) certify:
+I Michael Unger being the National President of the Civil Contractors Federation certify:

-- that the documents lodged herewith are copies of the full report for the Civil Contractors Federation for the period ended 30th June 2019 referred to in s.268 of the Fair Work (Registered Organisations) Act 2009; and - that the full report was provided to members of the reporting unit on 19th September 2019; and - that the full report was presented to members of the reporting unit on 29th September 2019 in accordance with s.266 of the Fair Work (Registered Organisations) Act 2009.
+- that the documents lodged herewith are copies of the full report for the Civil Contractors Federation for the period ended 30 June 2020 referred to in s.268 of the Fair Work (Registered Organisations) Act 2009; and - that the full report was presented to a meeting of the Committee of Management of the reporting unit on 25th September 2020 in accordance with s.266 of the Fair Work (Registered Organisations) Act 2009. - that the full report was published on the reporting unit's website on 12th October 2020; - that the full report was provided to members of the reporting unit on 24th October 2020 in the Notice of Annual General Meeting for Civil Contractors Federation and that the Annual General Meeting was held on 13th November 2020; and - that the full report was presented to the Annual General Meeting of members of the reporting unit on 13th November 2020 in accordance with s.266 of the Fair Work (Registered Organisations) Act 2009 and adopted without change by the members at the Annual General Meeting.

-Signature of prescribed designated officer:
+Name of prescribed designated officer: